Last modified 12 October 2014

 1959 - Duvalier suffers a heart attack in May.
 Barbot acts in his place but is promptly imprisoned when Duvalier recovers.

-On 12 August a group of Cuban guerrillas and Haitian exiles lands on the southern most tip of the country in another attempt to remove Duvalier.
+On 12 August a group of Cuban guerrillas and Haitian exiles lands on the southern most tip of Haiti in another attempt to remove Duvalier.
 They are defeated by the Haitian Army, with the aid of US marines.

 1961 - Duvalier manipulates elections to have his term extended to 1967, winning the vote with an official tally of 1,320,748 votes to zero.